icy/gk8s/README.md

 You get no idea of the cluster on which you executed the command(s).

+* `Updated on July 2021`: This topic is also discussed on HN: https://news.ycombinator.com/item?id=27739134

 ## Getting started

 Starting from v1.1.1, you can download binary files generated automatically